-Lead Agencies can choose to establish tiered rates, differential rates, or add-ons on top of their base rates as a way to increase payment rates for targeted needs (i.e., a higher rate for special needs children as both an incentive for providers to serve children with special needs and as a way to cover the higher costs to the provider to provide care for special needs children).
+4.3.3 Lead Agencies can choose to establish tiered rates, differential rates, or add-ons on top of their base rates as a way to increase payment rates for targeted needs (i.e., a higher rate for special needs children as both an incentive for providers to serve children with special needs and as a way to cover the higher costs to the provider to provide care for special needs children).
 Lead Agencies may pay providers more than their private pay rates as an incentive or to cover costs for higher quality care (81 FR, p.
 67514).

-Has the Lead Agency chosen to implement tiered reimbursement or differential rates? [] No
+Has the Lead Agency chosen to implement tiered reimbursement or differential rates?

-[x] Yes, If yes, identify below any tiered or differential rates, and at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
+- No. - Yes.
+If yes, identify below any tiered or differential rates, and at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
 Check and describe all that apply.

-[] a.
-Tiered or differential rates are not implemented.
+a.
+This option should not be selected if the answer above is "Yes" -- Tiered or differential rates are not implemented.

-[] b.
+b.
 Differential rate for non-traditional hours.
 Describe:

-[x] c.
+c.
 Differential rate for children with special needs, as defined by the state/territory.
-Describe:

-The Lead Agency can increase rates for children with special needs 25% over the base rate.
-Families are required to provide medical documentation explaining the medical/behavioral needs of the child.
+The Lead Agency can increase rates for children with special needs 25% over the base rate.Families are required to provide medical documentation explaining the medical/behavioral needs of the child.
 Documentation is then reviewed by the Lead Agency, CCDF program staff to determine if the rate increase is approved.

-[ ] d.
+d.
 Differential rate for infants and toddlers.
 Note: Do not check if the Lead Agency has a different base rate for infants/toddlers with no separate bonus or add-on.
-Describe:

-[ ] e.
+e.
 Differential rate for school-age programs.
-Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or add- on.
-Describe:
+Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or add-on.